Lucy Wanapuyngu: Biography

 Lucy Malirrimurruwuy Armstrong Wanapuyngu was born on 1 July 1955 at the Mainoru cattle station in the Northern Territory of Australia.
 After living in Mainoru for four years, she moved to the Roper River area.
-Wanapuyngu lived at Roper River for eight years, during which she experienced a serious illness that temporarily left her unable to walk.
-She was cared for by community elders, including a woman named Nancy, until a visiting doctor from Adelaide was able to treat her medical condition.

-Several family members, including Djardi, Florence Bertie, Vera, and Sam Ashley, later joined her at Roper River.
-The family eventually relocated to Galiwin'ku (Elcho Island), where Wanapuyngu met her future husband, Ian Wurruwul.
-The couple married and had five children before settling in Gapuwiyak (Lake Evella), a Yolŋu community in east Arnhem Land.
-They have since had five grandchildren.

-Wanapuyngu’s artistic practice focuses on traditional and contemporary Yolŋu fibre art.
-Her work includes weaving mats, baskets, string bags, and sculptural forms, often using natural materials such as pandanus and jungle vine.
-Through her fibre practice, she has traveled internationally to conduct workshops and exhibitions, sharing the cultural significance of Yolŋu weaving and promoting the continuation of women’s fibre traditions.
+She lived in Roper River for eight years.
+During this time of her life, she became ill and was not able to walk.
+Community elders looked after her.
+Someone called Nancy was taking care of her until a doctor from Adelaide visited Roper River and addressed her medical needs.
+Some of her family members then moved to join her in Roper River: Djardi, Florence Bertie, Vera, and Sam Ashley.
+After some time, they moved to Galiwin'ku (Elcho Island), and this is where Lucy met her husband, Ian Wurruwul.
+After marrying Wurruwul, the couple had five children before moving to Gapuwiyak, also known as Lake Evella.
+Since then, they have had five grandchildren.
+Because of her fibre practice, Wanapuyngu has been able to travel the world and lead workshops teaching the cultural significance fibre has to her community.